DinisCruz/Book_Hacking_Portugal/Research/Privacy.md

 Strong Crypto should be seen as a good thing, specially if it enables the end-user to control their data.

-We need a healthy level of civil-disobedience in society, or new ideas will not get the space to flourish and gain wider acceptance by society.
+We need a healthy level of civil disobedience in society, or new ideas will not get the space to flourish and gain wider acceptance by society.